ulrikhaaland/MUSCO/APPDESCRIPTION.md

 #### Chat Interface
 The chat system provides an intelligent, contextual conversation experience with a dual‑mode assistant:

-**Dual‑mode Architecture (single assistant)**
+**Dual‑mode Architecture (shared thread)**
 - **Explore mode**: Educates about anatomy, biomechanics, and exercise principles
 - **Diagnosis mode**: Conducts structured pain assessment and generates recovery programs
-- **Mode control**: Frontend sets an explicit `chatMode` on follow‑ups; backend applies per‑run system instructions to a single Assistant (OpenAI Threads).
+- **Mode control**: Frontend sets an explicit `chatMode` on follow‑ups; backend runs mode‑specific assistants (Explore and Diagnosis) on the same OpenAI Thread with per‑run system instructions, including a session‑language lock.
 One thread per chat simplifies persistence and retrieval.

 **Initial Options**
 When a body part is selected, users see three primary quick-start options: